aliraeisdanaei/SMT_Matrix_Solver/README.md

 __[Open Mp](https://www.openmp.org/)__ was used for the parallelisation.
 It was very tricky trying to come up with how this should be done.

 These matrices have dependencies of rows.
-To solve row $n$, some rows $n' < n$ might have to be solved first.
+To solve row _n_, some rows _n' < n_ might have to be solved first.

 The technique used here was to layer the rows.